GSNorCal Volunteer Essentials

 As when closing a personal account, be sure all checks and other debits have cleared the account before you close it.
 Turn remaining funds over to a GSNorCal staff member.

 A copy of the Troop Finance Report must be furnished to girls and families.
 Many problems can be avoided if the person responsible for maintaining the bank account reports more often (monthly or at least quarterly, as appropriate for your group).
-It also is suggested that the treasurer report to the girls and families after each product sale with financial details.
+It also is suggested that the treasurer report to the girls and families after each product program with financial details.
 Keep receipts for every expenditure for a minimum of three years.

 Service Unit Reporting Responsibilities